originally posted on Concept Hub

 Below are a few questions that can guide through such a process.

 Identifying Your Strengths

 - Who are your Ambassadors?
-Who on your team are the ones who seems to be passionate about the company, knows even the most obscure information about what it happening, and is always willing to pitch in to offer an idea, a creative idea, or simply a helping hand?
+Who on your team are the ones who seem to be passionate about the company, knows even the most obscure information about what is happening, and is always willing to pitch in to offer an idea, a creative idea, or simply a helping hand?

 - What creative assets are available that can be used within your social media channels?
 What pictures, videos, articles, and stories can be repurposed and shared with the community?